-9 Exclusive Travel Opportunities for Teachers
+12 Exclusive Travel Opportunities for Teachers

 Fulbright Teachers for Global Classrooms Program (Fulbright TGC) is a program funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 It offers a professional learning opportunity for K-12 teachers from the United States to participate in a program aimed at globalizing teaching and learning in their classrooms.
-In this year-long program, teachers complete an online course and a short international exchange in one of the following countries: Brazil, Colombia, France, Germany, Ghana, India, Indonesia, Morocco, Peru, Philippines, Senegal, or South Korea.
+In this year-long program, teachers complete an online course and a two-to-three-week international exchange in one of the following countries: Brazil, Colombia, France, Germany, Ghana, India, Indonesia, Morocco, Peru, Philippines, Senegal, or South Korea.
 TGC is designed to provide professional development opportunities for U.S. teachers, equipping them with the knowledge and skills to prepare students for the challenges and opportunities of the 21st century.
 The application deadline is in mid-March.

 You may also wish to explore the following Fulbright Awards for teachers: